BEST Smoked Pork Loin (Traeger Pork Loin Recipe)

 Notes

-- Marinade: if you want to use a fun marinade, I would recommend this one!
-Simply marinate for at least a half hour before smoking per recipe directions.
+- Marinade: we have a delicious pork loin marinade, if you prefer that over a dry rub!
+Simply marinate for at least 30 minutes before smoking per recipe directions.

-- Smoking Time: there are so many variables that go into how long it will ultimately take to smoke any type of meat, not just pork loin.
-Cooking time can be dependent upon humidity, wind, temperature and whether you have any hot spots in your smoker.
-The best way to know when your meat is done is to use an internal meat thermometer or probe.
+- Smoking Time: there are so many variables that go into how long it will take to smoke any type of meat, not just pork loin.
+Cook time can be dependent upon humidity, wind, temperature and whether you have any hot spots in your smoker.
+The best way to know when the meat is done is to use an internal meat thermometer or probe.

-- Searing Option: if you want a more charred outside on your pork loin feel free to take it off around 140 degrees F. and then sear on all sides quickly on a gas grill.
-Then let rest.
+- Searing Option: if you want a more charred outside on the pork loin, feel free to take it off around 140 degrees F. and then sear all sides on a gas grill.

-- Wood Chips/Pellets: I would use a hickory here or mesquite or apple wood.
+- Wood Chips/Pellets: I would use a hickory, mesquite or apple wood chips.

 ELH says